ilhamfathoni2/boilerplate-reactjs/README.md

 6. **Environment Selection:** Enables you to run the application in different environments (development, production, or staging) by creating three environment files: `.env`, `.env.prod`, and `.env.staging`.
 The selected environment's variables will be read by `process.env.REACT_APP...` during application runtime.

 7. **Custom Hooks for Redux Handling:** Offers custom hooks like `useAppDispatch` and `useAppSelector` to handle Redux state and actions in a type-safe manner.
 You can create additional custom hooks in the `hooks` folder to further encapsulate and reuse logic related to Redux.

+8. TypeScript - A superset of JavaScript that adds static typing to the language.

+9. React Toastify - A library for showing toast notifications in React applications.

+10. Formik - A form library for React that helps in handling form validations and form submission.

+11. Yup - A schema validation library used to validate form inputs.

 With this feature-rich boilerplate, you can kickstart your React.js projects and enjoy a productive development experience.